 The method of calculating UI/EI benefit recovery (imuibr) is also changed when UIEIOPT is activated.
-It now depends on the amount of previous weeks of EI received.
+When UIEIREPOPT is set to 1, it now depends on the amount of previous weeks of EI received.
 If employment insurance benefits (imiuib) have been received and net income is in excess of: (a) UIBRA for persons with previous EI receipt, or (b) UIBRANR for persons with little previous benefits or for persons not on regular EI claims; UIEIRPR is applied to the lower of (a) total EI benefits and (b) the excess net income up to a maximum percent of their total benefits (UIEIBRP), to calculate the repayment.
-See UIEIRPR, UIBRANR, UIEIBRP, UIBRA, and UIEINRT for more details.